The application process

-The English skills are then just with "good", whereas in our case yes embellished information is on the agenda.
-I still find it questionable to criticize this honesty - I've already done that here.
+The English language skills are then only given as “good”, whereas with us, beautiful details are the order of the day.
+I still find it questionable to criticize this honesty - I have already said this here.

 Useful tips for optimizing the CV

 Of course there are coaches for exactly this case.
 It is a pity, however, that we have to outsource such important skills to private coaches, which many simply can not afford.

 However, I like Hofert's approach to making a test to provide verifiable language skills.
 I also find that, after some discussions, the applicant is clearly focusing on his wishes and goals, which is also the most important success engine in my experience.